Srineela1201/WeatherApp/README.md

 Your go-to source for accurate and up-to-date weather forecasts and information.

-Web-app built with HTML, CSS and JavaScript
+Website built with HTML, CSS and JavaScript